 Town currently has the greatest diversity of housing and the greatest concentration of workforce housing in the community.
-As the community's population center, maintaining this diversity of housing types and styles (single family homes, duplexes, condos, carriage houses, lofts and apartments), including deed restricted housing of all types, is critical to reinforcing community character, meeting our workforce housing goals and establishing Town as the community's central complete neighborhood.
-To meet our housing goals, appropriate areas in Town for all housing types will be identified through the Character Districts.
+Maintaining this diversity of housing types and styles (single family homes, duplexes, condos, carriage houses, lofts and apartments), including deed restricted housing of all types, is critical to reinforcing community character, meeting our workforce housing goals and maintaining Town as the community's population center.
+Appropriate areas in Town for all housing types are identified through the Character Districts.

-Policy 4.1.c: Promote compatible infill and redevelopment that fits Jackson's neighborhoods

-Infill and redevelopment will be key strategies for fostering the elements of a complete neighborhood in specific areas in Town.
-Infill and redevelopment will be compatible in scale, use and character in stable areas, and will be consistent with the desired future vision in areas of transition.
+Policy 4.1.c: Promote compatible infill and redevelopment that fits Jackson's neighborhoods areas, and will be consistent with the desired future vision in areas of transition.
 Considerations should include the identification of appropriate relationships between land uses and development of varying intensities.
-Character Districts will specifically guide infill and redevelopment projects, consistent with the desired character for each area of Town.
+Character Districts provide specific guidance for infill and redevelopment projects, consistent with the desired character for each area of Town.